FaazAbidi/News-Aggregator/README.md

 3. #### `/news/favourite/`

-This endpoint toggles the favourite news article specified using `id` for the specified user specified using `name`.
-This also retrieves that news article with the updated favourite value.
+This endpoint allows users to toggle their favorite news articles by specifying the article ID and their username.
+The endpoint then retrieves the updated news article with the new favorite value.

 **Method**: `POST`